TechNoirBreakfastClub/johnathansmith.com/content/stop-hardcoding-variables.md

 date: 2019-08-08T10:18:21-04:00
 draft: false
 summary: A mistake I see in a lot of beginner devs is hardcoding variables inside your code.
-         This is not a good practice, and I see it all to often.
+         This is not a good practice, and I see it all too often.
 Let's fix that and make our code cleaner.
 description:
 meta_description: